The IRC's Work

 The IRC rescues lives

-On the ground within 72 hours of an emergency, the IRC arrives with urgently needed supplies and expertise that protect people caught in the midst of chaos.
+Ready to deploy within 72 hours of an emergency, the International Rescue Committee arrives with urgently needed supplies and expertise that protect people caught in the midst of chaos.

 During a crisis and in its aftermath, the IRC sends teams of doctors and other experts to provide immediate health care, sanitation and clean water that save lives.